WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 Because UTXOs are not fungible, it is very important to know exactly which coin is which, and that is done by carefully labeling.

 :::tip
-In Wasabi it is mandatory to give every address a label of which entities know about this address, so that later you know where you got the coin from.
+In Wasabi it is mandatory to give every address a label of which entities know about this address, so that later you know where you got the coin from and you know how to spend it.
 :::

 ![](/ReceiveLabelingRequired.png)